Home 9 Conditions Treated: Shoulder and Upper Arm Pain

 Is Your Pain Actually Coming From Your Neck?

 If you point to pain between your shoulder blades, along the upper back, or anywhere between the shoulder joint and the base of your skull, there is a good chance your symptoms originate from the cervical spine rather than the shoulder itself.
 If so, click here on Neck Pain.
-(Web designer: link this sentence to the Neck Pain section.)
 If the area of your pain is along the top of the shoulder and/or the upper arm (but not below the elbow), see below:

 Common Shoulder Conditions Treated